cpottle9/RP2-PowerControl/POWER_MEASUREMENTS.md

 Except where/if noted, all measurements were done running micropython 1.23.0.

-Currently I only have Raspberry PI PICO W. I ordered a regular PICO and PICO 1.
+I recently received a new Raspberry PI PICO and PICO W.
-Once they arrive I will include data for them.
+My earlier data for PICO W was a board with an I2C temperature monitor connected.
+I retested with the new PICO and PICO W (with nothing connected).
+Interestingly, now in some tests the PICO W appears to use a little less power than the PICO.

 ## Raspberry PI PICO W